 As the title suggests, this book is very much a practical guide to getting the most out of your career.
 Aimed squarely at people who are unsatisfied in their current job, it explains how to go about finding work that’s meaningful and engaging.

 The author was in that position himself.
 Robert Dickie was a decorated Air Force officer and a successful executive, but then found himself in a “bad fit” job, and realised he needed to change.
 He shares the strategies he developed for finding a more satisfying career, in a way that anyone can learn from and be inspired by.

 6. Digital Nomads: How to Live, Work and Play Around the World by André Gussekloo and Esther Jacobs

 Cheap flights and the power of the web have made the world smaller than ever.
 So why postpone that round-the-world trip until your retirement, when you can travel the world as you work in your creative job?
 A growing army of digital nomads is developing a new way of life.
 And this book by André Gussekloo and Esther Jacobs is packed with their inspiring stories, along with tips and tricks for setting up your own nomadic digital business.

 7. Design Your Day: Be More Productive, Set Better Goals, and Live Life on Purpose by Claire Diaz-Ortiz

 Sometimes, thinking about your career and happiness long-term can be difficult to get your head around.
-This book by Claire Diaz-Ortiz takes a slightly different approach, instead focusing on how you can be more productive and satisfied in a single day.
-It’s not about working harder but about planning well, so that you actually end up doing less but achieving more and having greater piece of mind.
-And these aren’t just principles for your career, but can be applied to any area of your life, and help you get more out of it.
+This book by Claire Diaz-Ortiz takes a slightly different approach, instead of focusing on how you can be more productive and satisfied in a single day.
+It’s not about working harder but about planning well so that you actually end up doing less but achieving more and having greater peace of mind.
+And these aren’t just principles for your career but can be applied to any area of your life, and help you get more out of it.